Dyrati/ace_projects/Information/Golden Sun 1 ACE History.md

 Teawater soon found the "Slot 8 glitch", which is activated when you open a menu when you have 8 players in your party.
 The function responsible for drawing your HP and PP at the top of the screen allocates only enough space for 5 party members, and each additional party member overwrites 2 bytes of the stack.
 The overwritten bytes from the 8th party member happens to stick around when you close the menu, and causes the game to write your coordinates to a different address than usual.
 It effectively allowed us to place a leaf tile anywhere we could walk to, but only once per room load.
 I used that glitch to modify various RAM addresses to essentially "fix" the garbage data of an early game map so that it could also trigger ACE.
 Prior to that, we needed the garbage data of a lategame map.

-Not long after that, I used a combination of names and inventories that both activated Debug Mode, and could trigger the CPU to execute from the flag bank, which was fully within our control thanks to Debug's built-in flag bank editor, therefore activating true ACE.
+Not long after that, I used a combination of names and inventories that both activated Debug Mode, and could trigger the CPU to execute from the flag bank, which was fully within our control thanks to Debug's built-in flag bank editor, thereby activating true ACE.